pedro-n-garcez/alg/Sorting/README.md

 # Sorting
 A C# Console Application that displays the most common sorting algorithms.
 Most implementations are based on those detailed in Rod Stephens's book *Essential Algorithms*.
+The application shows the sorted lists from each algorithm and the time (in milliseconds) they take to complete the task.
+Information on the algorithms is printed to the console, and a comparison table summarizing the algorithms is displayed at the end.
 ## Quadratic time sorts
 *These have an average time-complexity of O(n^2).
 They are simpler to implement and work best on smaller-sized lists.*
 ### BubbleSort